curl/everything-curl/protocols-network.md

 ### Establish a connection

 With a list of IP addresses for the host curl wants to contact, curl sends out a "connect request".
-The connection curl wants to establish is called TCP and it works sort of like connecting an invisible string between two computers.
+The connection curl wants to establish is called TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) and it works sort of like connecting an invisible string between two computers.
 Once established, it can be used to send a stream of data in both directions.